AlvaroSanchez91/Book_Recommender/README.md

 # Book Recommender.

-Authors: * Álvaro Angulo, Lucía Manzoro, Juan José Martín, Álvaro Sanchez.*
+Authors:  Álvaro Angulo, Lucía Manzoro, Juan José Martín, Álvaro Sanchez.

 ## Introduction:
-We obtanined a set of books from htttp://www.leemp3.com/ disponibles_textos.htm .
+We obtanined a set of books from www.leemp3.com .
 Once we have these books we can use the metadata and the similitudes between the books to make a recommendation.
 We also can make visualizations (gephi) which allow us to see the diferents groups of books.